Welcome!

 And doing it all off of data in near real-time.

-A Beginners Guide to Digital Marketing and Social Media was written for the absolute beginner – no digital experience required.
+A Beginners Guide to Digital Marketing, Social Media and AI was written for the absolute beginner – no digital experience required.

 Which covers:

-- Knowing Your User with free online tools and good old fashioned interviews
+- Knowing Your User with free online tools and good old fashioned customer interviews

 - Then building the digital experience around their needs and devices